BASE RESOURCES LIMITED - Notice of change of Substantial Shareholder

 Notice of change of Substantial Shareholder

-Base Resources Limited (ASX & AIM: BSE) (Base Resources) advises that it has today received notification from substantial shareholder Sustainable Capital Ltd (Sustainable) that it has increased its relevant interest in Base Resources to 260,732,274 ordinary shares, representing 22.25% of the total Base Resources ordinary shares on issue.
+Base Resources Limited (ASX & AIM: BSE) (Base Resources) advises that it has today received notification from Regal Funds Management Pty Ltd (Regal Funds Management) that it has decreased its voting power in Base Resources to 124,549,009 ordinary shares, representing 10.63% of the total Base Resources ordinary shares on issue and constituting a substantial shareholding for the purposes of the AIM Rules for Companies.

-Consideration given to acquire the increased relevant interest referred to above between 25 June 2019 and 7 February 2020 was a weighted average of A$0.247 per share for 38,544,567 shares.

 |Registered holder of shares